saitiger/Neo-Nest/MOBILE-DEVELOPMENT-PLAN.md

 Neo-Nest will be developed as a hybrid mobile application using React Native or Flutter, targeting both iOS and Android users simultaneously for maximum market reach.

-## Current Phase: Core Mobile Development
+## Current Phase: Navigation and User Experience Enhancement

 ### User Research Completed ✅
 - ✅ Core value proposition validated with target users